 In 2002, MTSU purchased 25 planes from Diamond Aircraft and The New Piper Aircraft Inc. for $4.8 million.
 These new airplanes enabled the MTSU Aerospace department to incorporate the latest technology into their flight training program with the purchase of a state-of-the-art fleet of Diamond aircraft.
 The delivery of 8 new DA40 Diamond Star aircraft in 2008 took this technology to new heights with an advanced integrated autopilot.

 "These DA40s represent absolute state-of-the-art training platforms reflecting some of the latest technologies that career pilots will ultimately encounter in the most advanced airliners," said David Moser, Diamond's fleet sales director.
-Thirteen of MTSU's DA40s have the Garmin G1000 suites equipped with the GFC Automated Flight Control System and Garmin's Synthetic Vision Technology (SVT).
+Twenty of MTSU's DA40s have the Garmin G1000 suites equipped with the GFC Automated Flight Control System and Garmin's Synthetic Vision Technology (SVT).
 This new technology will enable the MTSU Aerospace program to again be the first aviation training program in the country to incorporate another technology innovation into its flight training program.

 Listed below are the current aircraft used by MTSU Aerospace students:

 Purchased in 2002 - Used for CFI spins

 Click here for more information on the Diamond DA20.